Gigaspaces/xap-docs/site/content/xap121/the-space-no-restart.markdown

 The space can store multiple versions of the same task.
 This is ideal for supporting clients using different versions of a task.

-This feature can be used for:
+This annotation can be used with:

 - [Task Execution](./task-execution-overview.html)<br>
 - [Custom Change](./change-api-custom-operation.html)<br>